Chart Color Schemes

 Age

 Wamberal has a median age of 40, which is slightly higher than Greater Sydney's figure of 37 and Australia's median age of 38.
-The 55-64 age group is notably over-represented in Wamberal at 12.7%, compared to the Greater Sydney average, while the 25-34 year-olds are under-represented at 7.6%.
-Between 2021 and present day, the 75-84 age group has grown from 5.1% to 6.5% of the population, and the 85+ cohort has increased from 1.9% to 3.1%.
-Conversely, the 25-34 age group has declined from 8.9% to 7.6%.
+The 55-64 age group is notably over-represented in Wamberal at 12.7%, compared to the Greater Sydney average.
+Conversely, the 25-34 age group is under-represented at 7.6%.
+Between 2021 and present, the 75-84 age group has grown from 5.1% to 6.5% of the population, while the 85+ cohort has increased from 1.9% to 3.1%.
+During this period, the 25-34 age group has declined from 8.9% to 7.6%.
 By 2041, demographic modeling suggests significant changes in Wamberal's age profile.
-The 85+ age cohort is projected to increase by 304 people (138%), from 220 to 525.
-Notably, the combined 65+ age groups will account for 76% of total population growth, reflecting the area's aging demographic trend.
-Meanwhile, the 25-34 and 5-14 cohorts are expected to experience population declines.
+The 85+ age cohort is projected to increase by 304 people (138%), rising from 220 to 525.
+Notably, the combined 65+ age groups are expected to account for 76% of total population growth, reflecting Wamberal's aging demographic trend.
+Meanwhile, the 25-34 and 5-14 age cohorts are projected to experience population declines.